Is Chinese Medicine safe during pregnancy?

 Formalised medical training colleges were established during the Song Dynasty (960-1279 AD).

-These colleges had specialist medical departments and one branch was obstetrics and gynaecology.
+These colleges had dedicated medical departments and one branch was obstetrics and gynaecology.

 Since the mid-1940s, China has endeavoured to integrate Traditional Chinese Medicine and Western Medicine across all specialty areas and continues to evolve innovative treatment techniques utilising the strengths and benefits of both.